Coronavirus: initial results from economic modelling

 Different consumption behaviour, different recovery

 Sectoral effects are also of interest as sectors can produce varied recovery paths as noted by Bain.
 Tourism is likely to be one of the hardest hit sectors.
 Measures to contain the virus, and the virus itself, have already caused a major loss of tourism revenues.
 But what could be even more important is the nature of the purchases of tourism and ‘social consumption’ services.

 In the case of consumer goods (for example, home electronics or apparel) if purchases are delayed, there will probably be an excess purchase when the crisis is over.
-But this is less likely to be the case for vacations and so the consumption (and output) is lost.
+But excess consumption is less likely to be the case for vacations and so consumption (and output) is lost.
 Our Chairman Richard Lewney provides a further explanation of this in his explainer blog: The economics of the Coronavirus pandemic.

 The role of policy

 The final uncertainty relates to potential policy responses.
 Our modelling of the scenario with government interventions includes some recently announced fiscal policies, “relief packages”, to counteract the economic slowdown.

 We modelled these packages as a general increase in government spending over the next four quarters.
 Such packages will be needed to sustain the health of our economies.
 To maximise effectiveness, these packages will also need to be targeted to support those sectors, such as tourism, that are most likely to suffer substantial losses.
 As it can be seen from the figure above, our modelling indicates that these packages are important to decrease the losses of this year, but to mitigate the medium-term economic effects we will need new measures as well.
 Richard writes about some of these potential policy responses in his post.

 Modelling exercises like this one could play an important role in identifying how sectors will ultimately be affected by the spread of a virus such as COVID-19, while modelling of potential policy actions could help us understand the effectiveness of government action.